cadetel/YogaC740-AdvancedBIOS/README.md

 Reboot your laptop and go into the boot menu (F12 or Fn+F12) Select `EFI USB Device` and click `Esc` when it loads.
 P.S: you only have 3 seconds to do this.
 Type `fs:0` and click enter.
-Now type `Startup.nsh` and click enter.
+Now type `SAUCN57WW.efi` and click enter.
 Wait for it to reboot back into windows.
 Restart into the BIOS (F2 or Fn+F12)
 Finally, you will see an `Advanced` tab where you can unlock CFG and DVMT and Disable/Enable more stuff.